yeyanwang/python-api-challenge/README.md

 ### WeatherPy

 **Findings:**
-Looking at the scatter plots and linear regression line created between weather variables(temperature, humidity, cloudiness, and wind speed) and latitude for both Northern and Southern Hemispheres.

 **Temperature vs. Latitude**
 There is a fairly strong negative correlation between temperature and latitude with a correlation coefficient of -0.8088479825279142 on Northern Hemisphere.